mooltipass/minible/aux_main_mcu_protocol.md

 Message from aux MCU: if payload length #0 is 0, total payload length.
 Otherwise discarded.

 **Payload**
 The message payload, which may contain up to 536 bytes.
-This maximum size was decided in order to accomodate a single "write data node" command (command identifier: 2 bytes, message payload size field: 2 bytes, data node address: 2 bytes, data node size: 528 bytes).
+This maximum size was decided in order to accomodate a single "write data node" command (command identifier: 2 bytes, message payload size field: 2 bytes, data node address: 2 bytes, data node size: 528 bytes and 2 additional bytes reserved).

 **Payload valid flag**
 This field should only be taken into account if **payload length #1 is 0**.